Die My Love: Plot

-Despite their constant fighting, Jackson asks Grace to marry him one afternoon when the two are playing in the grass as they used to.
-The wedding and reception start off well, but by the end of the night, Jackson rebuffs Grace when she continues to ask him repeatedly to kiss her, and leaves her to dance on her own.
-She eventually heads to the bridal suite alone.

-Waiting for Jackson, Grace asks the receptionist to bring her ice for a bottle of champagne; when the receptionist refuses, it is implied that she asks him to come sing for her in her hotel room.
-She dances to the music, and suddenly, bashes her head into a mirror, drawing blood.
-Grace returns home on foot with the baby in a stroller, and along the way, is spotted by Jackson, who silently admonishes her and guides mother and child into the car.

-Jackson commits Grace to a psychiatric institution.
-Here, a psychiatrist talks to her about her relationship with her parents and suggests that she has abandonment issues that stem from their death when she was a child.
-When Grace is released, she seems to be doing better, but her world has changed markedly during her brief time in the hospital.
-Jackson has bought a new car, and cleaned, remodeled, and repainted the house in her absence.
+The wedding and reception start off well, but as the night continues, Jackson rebuffs Grace when she repeatedly asks him to kiss her and leaves her to dance on her own.
+In the bridal suite without Jackson, Grace has a concierge sing and play guitar for her in her hotel room.
+She bashes her head into a mirror and walks home on foot in the morning with the baby in a stroller.
+Jackson finds her and commits Grace to a psychiatric institution.
+The psychiatrist suggests that she has abandonment issues that stem from the death of her parents when she was a child.
+When a seemingly improved Grace is released, she learns that Jackson has cleaned, remodeled, and repainted the house, been given a new car, and named their baby Harry, after his deceased father.

-When the family hosts a welcome-back party for Grace, she snaps after hearing how "healthy" and "well" she looks, and tries to leave.
-Jackson takes her on a drive, during which she expresses that she does not want to go back, and that he does not see her.
+When the family hosts a welcome-back party for Grace, she snaps after hearing how "healthy" and "well" she looks and tries to leave.
+Jackson takes her on a drive, during which she expresses that she does not want to go back and that Jackson does not see her.
 When they reach a stopping point, they sit in silence for some time, before Grace kisses Jackson and says, "Enough," walking into the nearby forest.

-Jackson continues to smoke a cigarette pensively while Grace sets fire to the journal she kept in the psychiatric ward.
+Grace sets fire to the book she had been writing.
 She leaves the journal to burn while she removes her dress.
 Jackson realizes that something is wrong and runs into the forest just in time to see Grace walk into the rapidly spreading fire.